 Bergen JL, Toole T, Elliott RG 3rd, Wallace B, Robinson K, Maitland CG.
 Aerobic exercise intervention improves aerobic capacity and movement initiation in Parkinson's disease patients.
 Division of Health, Leisure, and Exercise Science, University of West Florida, Pensacola, FL 32514-5750, USA. firstname.lastname@example.org

 Blomstedt P, Hariz MI.
 Hardware-related complications of deep brain stimulation: a ten year experience.
 Acta Neurochir (Wien).2005; 147(10): 1061-1064.

 Galvin, James, et al. "Current Issues in Lewy Body Dementia Diagnosis, Treatment and Research."
-Retrieved from the Lewy Body Dementia Association website: http://www. lbda. org/category/4115/publications. htm (2008).
+Retrieved from the Lewy Body Dementia Association website: http://www. lbda. org/ (2008) (In the For Professionals section)

 "Cognitive Changes in PD" fact sheet.
 Parkinson's Disease Foundation, "PDF News & Review," Winter 2007-2008.